 - a pinch of sea salt flakes

-- Preheat the oven to 175C/350F and line with parchment paper a 9x13 inch pan.
-Set the oven rack to the middle shelf.
+- Preheat the oven to 175°C/350°F. Spray with oil a 8inch square pan and line with parchment paper.
+Set the oven rack onto the middle shelf.

-- Stir in the sugar and ground espresso coffee, followed by the vanilla extract and maple syrup.
+- Stir the sugar and ground espresso coffee into the bowl wioththe butter and chocolate.
+Then add the vanilla extract and maple syrup.
 Whisk to combine all the ingredients.

-- Add in the flour and a pinch of salt, and stir until all the ingredients are JUST combined.
+- Add in the flour, cocoa powder and a pinch of salt, and stir until all the ingredients are JUST combined.
 Make sure to not overmix the batter!

 - Transfer the mixture into the prepared pan and spread it evenly, levelling out the top.